ImperialCollegeLondon/ReCoDE-Stochastic-Population-Dynamics-in-Changing-Environments/docs/01-biophysics-story.md

 - How do time-dependent environments influence the growth or extinction of a population compared to time-independent ones?
 - What are the long-term growth rates under different environmental conditions?
 - Which treatment strategies are most effective for controlling harmful cell populations, such as bacteria or cancer cells?

-### Broader Implications

-This study has significant practical implications.
-By understanding how division and death processes interact with environmental changes, we can guide strategies for medical interventions, such as optimizing antibiotic regimens or designing more effective cancer therapies.
-For instance, determining whether to focus more on suppressing division or enhancing cell death could help target harmful populations more efficiently.
-Additionally, the relationship between fluctuating treatment periods and population dynamics could inform the timing and duration of therapeutic interventions.

-Ultimately, this work contributes to a deeper understanding of the interplay between cellular processes and environmental conditions, enabling more precise control of biological systems in both clinical and industrial settings.